AvadhanamSwathi/autocomplete.js/README.md

   arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.

+* `autocomplete:cursorremoved` – Triggered when the dropdown menu cursor is removed from the dropdown

 * `autocomplete:selected` – Triggered when a suggestion from the dropdown menu is selected.
 The event handler will be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the